 Frequently Asked Questions:

-1. How to Reheat Refried Beans: The best way to reheat refried beans is on the stove top because you can control the temperature.
+1. How to Reheat: Reheat on the stove top because you can control the temperature.
 Be sure to keep stirring to keep the mixture from sticking to the bottom of the pot.
 To keep the beans from drying out too much, you can add water or chicken broth one teaspoon at a time.

 Don’t let the beans boil, because you don’t want them to be too dry, or to stick to the bottom of the pot.
 Reheat on medium, for about 3-5 minutes or less.